gerarduffy/kinship-companions/kinship-backend/README.md

 - Loops through a list of questions, enhances them with additional context, and retrieves answers using the retrieval chain.
 - Writes the conversation history to a text file.

-Additional Functions
+### Additional Functions

-The marvin_reading_level_scorer() function calculates the reading level score of the companion's response.
+The `marvin_reading_level_scorer()` function calculates the reading level score for the companion's response.

-The Companion, Message, Conversation, and CompanionConversations classes are models to represent the state of the Companion.
+The `Companion`, `Message`, `Conversation`, and `CompanionConversations` classes are models used to represent the state of the Companion.

-Extending the Application
+## Extending the Application

-To extend the application, you can modify the questions list in app.py to include more questions.
-You can also modify the main() function to change the way the application handles conversations.
+To extend the application, modify the `questions` list in `app.py` to include more questions.
+You can also modify the `main()` function to change how the application handles conversations.